 The time it takes for a starter to reach peak activity is going to vary from home to home, depending on your yeast strains and strength, temperature conditions, and the flour it’s fed.
 The ideal temperature to activate a sourdough starter is around 75°F. We will talk more about maintaining temperature in the sections to follow.

-It is generally recommended to feed a starter at least twice before baking, to get it to peak.
-If you keep your starter in the refrigerator like we do, you’ll need to plan at little in advance.
+Sometimes, you may want to feed your starter twice before baking to achieve a nice healthy peak.
+For instance, we often feed our starter twice before using it if it has been chilling in the refrigerator for a week or two.
+Speaking of… If you keep your starter in the refrigerator like we do, you’ll need to plan at little in advance.
 We take the starter out the night before we want to make our dough, letting it sit out on the counter to gradually warm up overnight.
-Then we discard and feed it in the morning as soon as we get up, and again midday to early afternoon.
-Most times, the starter will begin to peak by about 4 pm for us (which is when we’ll start Step 2) and be fully peaked around 5 pm – the time we need to use it.
+Then we discard and feed it in the morning as soon as we get up, and sometimes again midday to early afternoon before moving on to step 2.

 If you keep your starter out at room temperature at all times, just make sure it’s fed and happy the day you want to make dough and follow the same instructions.